 The Salazar Method is a path of self-awareness that walks you through a deep but targeted review of your Biology, Beliefs, Convictions, Identity, Vision, Purpose, and Passion.
 This order ensures that there is an organic connection and symmetry between who you are and what you want most in life.
 Additionally, you will learn to identify your greatest value and confidently provide it, in return for the opportunity of fulfillment and success.
 The Salazar Method is practical, replicable, and necessary, and it will teach you to bridge the gap between motivation and execution.

 By viewing your abilities outside the perspective of strengths and weaknesses, you will realize that, unlike success, satisfaction and fulfillment can only achieved by regularly engaging your natural talents.
 Built on this truth, we will identify the convictions that drive you and ensure symmetry within your collection of firm beliefs.
-You will find that when you act in line with your convictions, your identity becomes stable, and vision is your reward.
+Once you act in line with your convictions, your identity becomes stable, and vision is your reward.
 We will then break through to purpose and dispel the great lie of passion.
 Finally, we will create a message to communicate your greatest value.

 We all care about personal topics, because they directly relate to or quality of life.
 Yet your message must improve the human experience, if you are to make an impact.
 Miss this point, and your words will likely fail to add any real value.
 As a speaker, you must keep this truth in mind, so that your purpose for speaking is relevant and grounded in reality.
 The Salazar Method will teach you to share your message so that you are always adding value, not just sharing information.
 Most importantly, you will learn how to bridge the gap between the ideas you believe in and your audience's own needs and desires.